bitcraft/tailor/README.md

 Tailor
 ======

 Tailor is a set of hardware plans and software for a wedding/event photo booth and includes image processing, camera control, live slideshow, and touch based image browser for kiosk operation.
-It is a project in development and is currently in a broken state as I add better template support.
+It is a project in development and is sometimes broken.

 This project aims for Windows, OS X, and Linux compatibility, but not all features are supported on each platform now.
 Currently, full features are available on OS X and Linux;  camera capture is currently unavailable on Windows, but it is being worked on.

+The name "tailor" is currently just a stand-in and may change at any time.

 I use Tailor for my professional photobooth service.

-The name "tailor" is currently just a stand-in and may change at any time.

 Cameras
 -------

 Any camera supported by libgphoto2 is supported by this software.
 An up-to-date list is available on their website.
-Live-view is functional, and can be used to preview photos before they are taken.
+Live-view is functional, with supported cameras and can be used to preview photos before they are taken.

 Webcams are supported but not recommended as they produce poor quality images.

+Please check the following link for camera models:

 http://www.gphoto.org/proj/libgphoto2/support.php